-The two main types of tricuspid valve disease are: Tricuspid stenosis—narrowing of the tricuspid valveTricuspid regurgitation—backflow of blood into the atrium from the ventricle due to improper closing of the tricuspid valve flaps
+The 2 main types of tricuspid valve disease are: Tricuspid stenosis—narrowing of the tricuspid valveTricuspid regurgitation—backflow of blood into the atrium from the ventricle due to improper closing of the tricuspid valve flaps

 Anatomy of the Heart